AntoineSUSINI/Professional_Project/README.md

    - Matplotlib (for visualizations)
    - SciPy Stats (for Black–Scholes pricing)

-2. Run the notebook and follow the cell instructions:
+2. Run the notebooks and follow the cell instructions:
    - Import libraries.
    - Define model functions (characteristic function, option pricing, calibration).
    - Extract and prepare market data.
-   - Calibrate the Heston-Bates model and compare its prices against Black–Scholes benchmarks.
+   - Calibrate the models and compare their outputs against benchmarks.

 ## Model Overview

-The Heston-Bates model extends the Heston model by accounting for jumps in the underlying asset price.
-The characteristic function is modified with a jump component, and the drift is adjusted accordingly.
-The model is calibrated using market prices through non-linear least squares minimization.

-For more details on the mathematical formulation, refer to the documentation cells within the notebook.
+The project explores several models based on the Heston framework.
+The Heston-Bates model incorporates jumps, while the Heston 1993 model and the Double Heston model offer alternative calibrations and volatility dynamics.
+Detailed explanations and mathematical formulations can be found within each notebook’s documentation cells.